The Link Between Addiction and Schizophrenia

 Hallucinations – A person can see and hear things that are not present.
 It also affects all five senses.
 Hearing voices is the most common occurrence.

 Displaced Thinking – A person is all over the place, a general decline in work or school performance can get confused at any given time, a dismal attention span, and an approach to logic.
 The thoughts that are put together do not quite make sense.

 Inconsistent Patterns of Motor Behavior – A person can behave like a child, with resistance to authority and structure, and unpredictability of agitation.

 Paranoid Delusions – They may think there is someone else in the room or feel the world is going to end tomorrow at 12:01 am as an example.

 Violence – While there is the assumption that people that have this mental condition are violent or have a split personality, that is not necessarily true.
 A person only becomes that way if they drink or do drugs.

-Behavior Changes – This can be apparent by a person’s energy levels, and no interest in daily activities.
+Behavior Changes – This can be apparent in a person’s energy levels, and no interest in daily activities.
 A person can become a mute and a recluse.

 People with schizophrenia are up to four times more likely to be diagnosed with substance addiction compared to the general population.
 Drugs do not directly cause schizophrenia, but studies have shown drug misuse increases the risk of developing schizophrenia or a similar illness.